According to Adjunct Prof. Tom Boll, Newhouse School of Journalism:

 5. Are reputable news organizations reporting this also?
 Remember, always get your information from more than one news outlet..."

 Questions you should ask of every source you find

 A peer-reviewed or refereed journal is one in which manuscripts submitted by authors are reviewed by experts on the topic before being accepted for publication in the journal.

 Articles in some scholarly and professional journals are not peer-reviewed, but are selected by an editor or board.
 So all peer-reviewed journals are scholarly; but not all scholarly journals are peer-reviewed.

-Peer-reviewed journals can be identified by their editorial statements or instructions to authors and in sources such as our Journal Locator.
+Peer-reviewed journals can be identified in sources such as our Journal Locator.